Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 Based on preliminary results, further tests can involve:

-• Blood and urine testing: Check for infection, pregnancy, inflammation, or other systemic etiology.
+• Blood and urine testing: Check for infection, pregnancy, inflammation, or other systemic aetiology.

 • Pelvic and abdominal ultrasound generate scans of internal organs, helping detect cysts, fibroids, and other irregularities.